mnttnm/My-First-iOS-App/README.md

 # My-First-iOS-App
-An audio recoding app for learning.
+An Audio Recoding app for purpose of learning.